sovrynn/ecdo/8-FAQS/README.md

 ## Will the Sun burn us during the flip?

-Yes.
-Cataclysm literature is rife with accounts of heavenly fire and burning.
-For example, an Australian myth tells of heat so intense that fathers killed their family and then themselves.
+Most likely.
+Cataclysm literature is rife with accounts of heavenly fire and burning:
+- An Australian myth tells of heat so intense that fathers killed their family and then themselves.
 From Tollmann.

-South America: "After a time they began to go into the mountains; fortunately, they provoked the wrath of the Great God and he destroyed them with a heavenly fire."
+- South America: "After a time they began to go into the mountains; fortunately, they provoked the wrath of the Great God and he destroyed them with a heavenly fire."

-Fire from the sky is also mentioned in the days of Exodus/Joshua, where the Sun burned the land through the gaps in the clouds.
+- Fire from the sky is also mentioned in the days of Exodus/Joshua, where the Sun burned the land through the gaps in the clouds.

-You also have mentions from Emperor Yahou about fires that burned forests.
+- You also have mentions from Emperor Yahou about fires that burned forests.
 Trees burn at 300 to 400 Celsius, and bricks melt at around 1000 to 1500 Celsius.

-Bellamy and Delair's compilations cover this.
+- Bellamy and Delair's compilations cover this as well.

 ## Will heavenly fire be immediate?